apivich-h/apivich-h.github.io/_posts/misc/2000-01-01-interesting-videos.md

 - **[Trying a Nobi Nobi Seat on the Sunrise Express](https://www.youtube.com/watch?v=A1JH9URsPT8)**.
 A pretty clean vlog from a traveller on a Japanese sleeper train.

+- **[Harbin: A Chinese city with a Russian feel](https://www.youtube.com/watch?v=fHFNA2JTvk0)**.
+The place looks interesting, I don't have much else to say about it.

 ## Funny Videos

 These are funny videos.